open-energy-transition/MapYourGrid/docs/questions.md

 * “Security through obscurity” doesn’t work.
 Hiding infrastructure details often impedes innovation and risk mitigation.
 As noted by the U.S. National Institute of Standards and Technology (NIST), obscurity is not a reliable security strategy.

-OhMyGrid builds on a decade of public infrastructure mapping, including global comparisons showing alignment with government datasets.
+MapYourGrid builds on a decade of public infrastructure mapping, including global comparisons showing alignment with government datasets.
 Our mission is to democratize access for resilience, transparency, and innovation, not to expose anything adversaries don’t already know.
 Our [Code of Mappers](code-of-mappers.md) outlines the shared values, responsibilities, and safe practices for individuals and organizations participating in grid mapping activities in OpenStreetMap.
 It is designed to safeguard communities, promote transparency, and protect sensitive areas while enabling open data for global development and energy resilience.

 ### <div class="tools-header"> What are the roles of the team members? </div>

 We are developers, data scientists, power grid experts, cartographers and OpenStreetMap contributors.
 Our roles range from software development and data modeling to community coordination and field knowledge.
-The core OhMyGrid team sees itself as a fertiliser for the community.
+The core MapYourGrid team sees itself as a fertiliser for the community.
 We build bridges between individuals and organisations, create mapping tools, document strategies and good practices, and develop training materials.
 In order to test our own material and gather experience, we map all around the world in order to understand the needs of the diverse community.

 ### <div class="tools-header"> What is the business model of the project? </div>

-OhMyGrid is a non-profit initiative funded by several smaller organisations that use this data for their own open-source products.
+MapYourGrid is a non-profit initiative funded by several smaller organisations that use this data for their own open-source products.

-### <div class="tools-header"> What is the governance of OhMyGrid? </div>
+### <div class="tools-header"> What is the governance of MapYourGrid? </div>

-OhMyGrid is led by [Open Energy Transition](https://openenergytransition.org/), a non-profit, and supported by [Datactivist](https://datactivist.coop/en/), [Jungle Bus](https://junglebus.io/en), [Dynartio](https://dynartio.com/) and [Infogeomatics](https://www.infrageomatics.com/).
+MapYourGrid is led by [Open Energy Transition](https://openenergytransition.org/), a non-profit, and supported by [Datactivist](https://datactivist.coop/en/), [Jungle Bus](https://junglebus.io/en), [Dynartio](https://dynartio.com/) and [Infogeomatics](https://www.infrageomatics.com/).
 We are aligned with the values of OpenStreetMap's ecosystem and we act for a shared governance of the project within the community.
-The establishment of an official OhMyGrid governance board is planned for late 2025.
+The establishment of an official MapYourGrid governance board is planned for late 2025.
 Would you like to join or support us?
-Contact <a href="mailto:ohmygrid@openenergytransition.org" target="_blank" rel="noopener">us via email</a>.
+Contact <a href="mailto:MapYourGrid@openenergytransition.org" target="_blank" rel="noopener">us via email</a>.

 ### <div class="tools-header"> Why do we prioritize transmission line ?  </div>